-Peter was appointed director in July 2010.
-He has over 40 years experience on computing technology, and in the sales and marketing of computer software products and services.
+Peter was appointed Director in July 2010.
+He has over 40 years' experience in computing technology, and in the sales and marketing of computer software products and services.
 For the past 31 years, Peter has been specifically involved in the provision of payments solutions for banks and financial institutions.
 He is currently the proprietor of The Grayrock Group Pty Ltd, a management consultancy company focusing on the payments industry.
 Peter's current term will expire no later than the close of the 2016 Annual General Meeting.
-Listed companies directorships held in the past three years: None.
-Age: 61 years.